8.9 C

 Characteristics of Crested Duck

-Because the gene is lethal so that farmers can have healthy breeding of ducks of this species.
+Because the gene is lethal farmers can have healthy breeding of ducks of this species.
 What they can do without taking so much control is to seek pure male ducks without the ridge.

 The females that if they have the ridge, this way Will guarantee the production of ducks with ridge but without generating the lethal gene.
 However, 100% of the birth of all eggs produced can not be guaranteed.
 And other species in chickens have been seen to generate the lethal gene.